Seven-year-promise/LSD_EBM_MRI/README.md

 ```
 python reconstruction_metrics.py
 ```

-This code was origincally created by Aurelio dolfinis, containing the implementation of EBM, LEBM, and our LSD-EBM.
-The performance of the those models are tested on the public datasets (2D), and our domestic vertebrae datasets (3D).

-### Citing our work
+## <div align="center">Contribution and Acknowledgement</div>

+We would like to give truly thanks to our co-author, Aurelio dolfinis, who origincally created the code was containing the implementation of LEBM, and our LSD-EBM for MRI imaging.

+## <div align="center">Citation</div>

 ```
 @inproceedings{wang2024energy,